 Drop hem (large)

 The Electron Pro is a heavier jacket and doesn't pack down the smallest.
 If you want a warm coat that's slightly more packable, we also love the Arc'teryx Cerium Hoody.
-The Electron Pro comes with a stuff sack, but you'll have to keep track of it as it's not encased inside the pocket.
-Also, this model doesn't have internal drop pockets to stash your gloves.
-However, if you need an all-around stellar jacket that's crazy warm, comfortable, and weather resistant, this is it.
+We wish the Electron Pro had internal drop pockets to stash gloves or a hat.
+However, if you need an all-around stellar jacket that's crazy warm, comfortable, and weather-resistant, this is it.

 If you need the most insulating down jacket, the Rab Neutrino Pro is your best bet.
 This jacket is almost as warm as an expedition jacket but a bit less bulky.
 It features huge baffles and a deep drop hem for extra cold weather protection and the gnarliest winter weather.
 We love its adjustability that allows you to dial in a custom fit.
 Our test team found the ergonomically cut sleeves to offer great range of motion, so whether you're working on a home project outside or ice climbing, you'll be more comfortable in the cold.
 Even with all the burliest protection, the Neutrino Pro maintains a flattering fit for a highly lofted jacket and doesn't look like an overly technical jacket.
 This model stands out among the loftiest jackets because it doesn't make you look like a stuffed animal when you wear it.